skeeto/skeeto.github.com/_posts/2018-02-15-Two-Chaotic-Motion-Demos.markdown

 double precision — JavaScript's only numeric type — and all operations are performed in double precision, even if the result is stored back in a `Float32Array`.
-This is because the JIT compiler is required to correctly perform all the intermediate rounding.
+This is because the JIT compiler is required to correctly perform all the [intermediate rounding][fp].
 To relax this requirement, [surround each operation with a call to `Math.fround()`][how].
 Since the result of doing each operation in double precision with this rounding step in between is equivalent to